Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it builds and previews a FastBCP export command without executing it.
-It explicitly distinguishes from the sibling tool fastbcp_execute_export by noting the non-execution aspect.
+The description clearly states the tool builds and previews a FastBCP export command without executing it, distinguishing it from the sibling tool fastbcp_execute_export.
+It uses specific verbs and identifies the resource (FastBCP export command), making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.